PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

-This is useful when opting to not fully charge a battery in order to prolong its lifespan.
+This is useful when choosing not to fully charge a battery in order to prolong its lifespan.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.